mflatt/web-macro-tutorial/README.md

 Booleans are written as `#t` or `#f`.

-Symbols are similar to strings, but written with a leading single quote, and with the same delimiting rules as identifier: `'hello`.
+Symbols are similar to strings, but written with a leading single quote, and with the same delimiting rules as identifiers: `'hello`.

     Welcome to DrRacket
     Language: racket
     > "hello"